Cryptocurrency

 I think about my balances in my bank and retirement accounts.
 None of it feels real until you actually withdraw or spend something.

-I believe proof-of-work is a reasonable reward system, especially with renewables continuing to proliferate.
-Perhaps if that energy used for the hashing algorithm was was used for something else, like Folding@Home, maybe POW would have better PR.
+I believe proof-of-work (PoW) is a reasonable reward system, especially with renewables continuing to proliferate.
+Perhaps if that energy used for the hashing algorithm was was used for something else, like Folding@Home, maybe PoW would have better PR.

-I think proof-of-stake is more problematic.
-While both systems are vulnerable to majority attacks, proof-of-stake only requires someone to buy more of the coin, while proof-of-work requires someone to purchase, configure, and run a massive server farm.
+I think proof-of-stake (PoS) is more problematic.
+While both systems are vulnerable to majority attacks, PoS only requires someone to buy more of the coin, while proof-of-work requires someone to purchase, configure, and run a massive server farm.
+The reasoning in my head says PoS only requires capital, while PoW requires capital and labor, which requires better execution and therefore is better in my mind.
+I hate the idea of just putting money into something and having it just print money for no reason (looking at you, landlords).